What is a Master's Degree? Questions, Answers, and Advice

-Advances in technology and changes in the world of education have made getting a master's degree easier than ever before.
-It's a realistic goal for many people today.
-So, generally speaking, how many years is a master's degree program?
+Advances in technology and changes in education have made getting a master's degree more accessible than ever before.
+So, how many years is a master's degree program?

 What's a realistic time frame?
-One survey asked graduate students how long they expected to take to finish their master's degrees.
-Here's how they responded:1
+A 2017 Sallie Mae survey asked graduate students how long they expected to take to finish their master's degrees.
+Here's how they responded:

-(Remember that you often need a bachelor's degree before starting a master's program.
-Typically, it takes at least four years to earn a bachelor's degree.
-So you should account for those years when adding up your total time in college or university.)
+It's key to know that you often need a bachelor's degree before starting a master's program.
+So you should account for those four years or so when adding up your total time in college or university.

 How Can I Get My Master's as Quickly as Possible?

 You can minimize the amount of time it takes to get a master's degree.
 But a lot will depend on your goals and what else is happening in your life.
 Here are some options that have worked for other students: